UNH-CORE/RM2-CACTUS/paper.md

 multiple streamtube (DMST) momentum model that this dataset may be unreliable at lower Reynolds numbers.

-The model was run for 8 revolutions, over the latter half of which performance quantities were averaged.
+The model was run for eight revolutions, over the latter half of which performance quantities were averaged.

 ## Results